vibecastor/37-40-full-stack-application/README.md

 # 401 JS --  Lab 38 Full-Stack Token Management

 ## Overview
 This is a lab assignment from Code Fellows 401 - Javascript.
-The objective was integrate token persistence using cookies which get stored in the database via a POST route to /signup.
-Then a user can logout and login at a later date by submitting a login to the /login route which triggers a GET request to the database which returns a success and a token if the username and password are correct.
+The objective was to add a new resource to the front end of a full-stack application called 'profiles'.
+The profile resource is accessed via a new route "/profile" and lists the users username and email address that was used during the "/signup" resource creation.
+The user has the ability to add a 'bio' via a test submission box and they can also edit that information.
+OnClick of the "edit" button on the profile view, a PUT request is sent to the server which updates the resource in the database and redux returns the updated state.

 ## Getting Started